solana-labs/solana/docs/src/cli/choose-a-wallet.md

 # Choose a Wallet

 Keypairs are stored in *wallets* and wallets come in many forms.
-A wallet might be a directory on your computer's file system, a piece of paper, or a specialized device called a *hardware wallet*.
+A wallet might be a directory in your computer's file system, a piece of paper, or a specialized device called a *hardware wallet*.
 Some wallets are easier to use than others.
 Some are more secure than others.
 In this section, we'll compare and contrast different types of wallets and help you choose the wallet that